 Heroic Sacrificesrarely work in Dragon Ball.
 The truly pointless sacrifice in the series, however, has got to be Piccolo's in Dragon Ball GT, in which he decides to die so that the Black Star Dragon Balls wouldn't be used ever again.
 Despite the fact that the series had already established that they could destroy the Dragon Balls, or hell, just outright kill the dragon.

 In Dragon Ball Z, when Cell self destructs, Goku teleports him away to King Kai's planet and dies when Cell blows up, despite the fact that he could have just teleported back to Earth before that happened.
 It is, however, implied that Goku probably allowed this to happen as he states he wants to stay dead so people that come after him won't target the Earth.
+But no matter what way you look at it, Goku didsave the world, it was just pure luck Cell survived, so if anything, its more of a Senseless Sacrifice at worst then a stupid one.

 Add in the fact that with the various sets of Dragon Balls in existence, each with a different set of rules, anyone can be wished back as many times as they like so death, and therefore sacrificing one's life, has little meaning past the Namek Saga.